Everything all at once: On choosing an estimand for multi-component environmental exposures: Additional detail on the motivating example using the CHAMACOS cohort

 \subsection{Cohort}

 Data come from the Center for the Health Assessment of Mothers and Children of Salinas (CHAMACOS) Maternal Cognition Study.
+Study activities were approved by the University of California, Berkeley, Office for the Protection of Human Subjects (Protocol ID 2021-02-14055) and written informed consent was obtained from all participants prior to participation.
 This study builds on a longitudinal birth cohort of low-income, Mexican American families in the Salinas Valley, a California agricultural community.\cite{eskenazi2004association} Initial enrollment occurred in two waves.
 In 1999-2000, pregnant women attending prenatal care visits at one of six local clinics were screened for eligibility ($\ge$18 years old; $\le$20 weeks gestation; English- or Spanish-speaking; and eligible for California’s Medicaid program, MediCal) and 1,130 women met eligibility criteria.
 Of these, 597 unique women enrolled into a prospective pregnancy cohort and 525 unique women continued participating with their liveborn index child(ren) at or after delivery.
 When index children turned 9, 348 unique women were still engaged in the study.
 In 2009-2011, to refresh the cohort, additional mother-child dyads were recruited through primary care clinics, schools, churches, community service agencies, and by referral from existing participants.
 Women were eligible to enroll in CHAM2 if they were English- or Spanish-speaking and had a 9-year-old child for whom they had received prenatal care in the Salinas Valley.
 In addition, women needed to have qualified for MediCal during pregnancy and to have been at least 18 when their index child was born.
 At this point, 287 unique new women enrolled in the cohort, for a total of 635 participants.
 From that point, families proceeded to complete study roughly every two years between child ages 9 and 18, and to participate in COVID-specific data collection from 2020-2021.
+The CHAMACOS cohort has been supported by the EPA (RD83451301), NIH-NIEHS (P01ES009605, R01ES017054, R01ES021369, R01ES026994, R24ES028529, UH3ES030631, U24ES028529-06), NIH-NIDA (R01DA035300), and NIH-NIA (R01AG069090).

 This specific tutorial focuses on maternal participants with available pesticide exposure measures, blood pressure outcomes, and covariate information starting from the 2010-2013 visit (when index children were roughly age 10.5 years).
 621 unique women attended any study visit between the 2010-2013 visit to the 2022-2024 visit.
 We excluded patients with baseline cancer, patients who never had sufficient exposure measurements (i.e. we excluded patients without at least one instance in which exposures were measured for at least 1 year due to insufficient data), and patients who experienced the outcome before the first exposure measurement.
 Our final analytic cohort contained N=407 unique women.
 We set each mother's first observation period as the first period in which their exposures were measured for at least 1 year, allowing for mothers to be followed for up to 5 distinct periods.
 We treated the outcome as a survival-type outcome such that once a woman experiences hypertension, they were considered to have it for any subsequent outcome measurement periods.